nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 receiving telephone by wires; and at the receiver, it is converted back into sound.

+!!! attention "Exercise 1"
-**Exercise 1: What is the wireless physical medium that makes radio communication possible?**
+	What is the wireless physical medium that makes radio communication possible?

 Computers, and also your micro:bit, cannot process signals without converting them to binary data: 0s and 1s.
 Also, the binary data processed by computers need to be converted into signals before they can travel a communication medium.

+!!! hint "Definition 3: _Bit_"
-*Definition 3* \[Bit\] A bit is the smallest unit of data in a computer.
+	A bit is the smallest unit of data in a computer.
 It is like an atom.
 A bit can be either a 1 or a 0.

 A group of 8 bits is a *byte*.
 Table \[tab:bit\] shows other example groupings.